-The activity attributable to noncontrolling interest and redeemable noncontrolling interest for the years ended December 31, 2023, 2022 and 2021 is presented in the Consolidated Statements of Changes in Equity.
+The activity attributable to noncontrolling interest and redeemable noncontrolling interest for 2024, 2023 and 2022 is presented in the Consolidated Statements of Changes in Equity.

 Separation from UTC and Related Costs.
-The Separation, as further described in Note 1, "Business Overview", was completed pursuant to a Separation and Distribution Agreement ("Separation Agreement") and other agreements with our former parent, UTC, and Carrier Global Corporation ("Carrier"), related to the Separation, including but not limited to a transition services agreement (the "Transition Services Agreement" or "TSA") and a tax matters agreement (the "Tax Matters Agreement" or "TMA").
+The Separation, as further described in Note 1, "Business Overview", was completed pursuant to a Separation and Distribution Agreement ("Separation Agreement") and other agreements with our former parent, UTC, and Carrier Global Corporation ("Carrier"), related to the Separation, including but not limited to a tax matters agreement (the "Tax Matters Agreement" or "TMA").